 Strengthening Regional Emissions System Would Build on Clean Energy Progress to Date

-Connecticut organizations, businesses, and officials joined more than three hundred stakeholders from across the region in calling on Governor Malloy and other Northeast and Mid-Atlantic governors to build on progress reducing pollution and promoting clean energy by improving the Regional Greenhouse Gas Initiative (RGGI).
+Ninety-two Massachusetts organizations, businesses, and officials joined more than two hundred and fifteen other stakeholders from across the region in calling on Governor Patrick and other Northeast and Mid-Atlantic governors to build on progress reducing pollution and promoting clean energy by improving the Regional Greenhouse Gas Initiative (RGGI).
 The coalition – which includes environmental and public health organizations, consumer advocates, and clean energy and mainstream businesses – highlighted RGGI’s success to date and called for strengthening of the program’s pollution reduction targets and increasing investment in clean energy and energy efficiency measures that benefit the climate, the economy, public health, and energy consumers.
+Click here to view their letter to the governor.

 Officials from the ten states are currently evaluating options for improving the program as part of a review process established when the program was launched.

-“More than any time in recent history, the public is focused on the climate impacts from a warming planet,” said Johanna Neumann, from Environment Connecticut.
-“Connecticut has been a leader in tackling carbon pollution.
+“More than any time in recent history, the public is focused on the climate impacts from a warming planet,” said Ben Wright, from Environment Massachusetts.
+“Massachusetts has been a leader in tackling carbon pollution.
 We look forward to working with state leaders to assist them in strengthening policies like RGGI that promote clean energy and limit carbon pollution.”

-Independent analysis has shown that RGGI’s impact on the economies of participating states has been positive and significant, boosting net economic output by $189 million and creating 1,309 jobs in Connecticut in the first two and a half years of operation.
+Independent analysis has shown that RGGI’s impact on the economies of participating states has been positive and significant, boosting net economic output by $498 million and creating 3,791 jobs in the first two and a half years of operation.

 Initial projections have shown that updating the program’s targets to deliver a 15% reduction in carbon dioxide pollution by 2020 would help address the health impacts of climate change, and would avoid thousands of tons of toxic emissions linked to smog, ground-level ozone, and related health impacts.
 The 20% reduction called for in the letter would deliver greater benefits.